 - efficiency for Total Suspended Solids ("TSS").
 On-site runoff retention may be included when demonstrating compliance with TSS- and TP-removal requirements. - 100.
 Because of the land disturbance area for the Project, surface-water discharge rates from the Project must, at a minimum, achieve a net reduction of pre-project discharge rates for the 50-percent, 10-percent, and 1-percent annual-chance event using the 24-hour Atlas 14 rainfall event values.
 Atlas 14 is an updated precipitation record that uses the most recent 30-year climate records.
 Atlas 14 better represents storm events due to climate change and increased precipitation within the region. - 101.
 Because of the land disturbance area for the Project, the Project site must retain, on-site, a volume equivalent to 1.1 inches of runoff from any new or reconstructed impervious area, based on Atlas 14 rainfall event values.
 The underground stormwater treatment and holding facility must be designed to meet the Atlas 14 standard. - 102.
-The MPCA and United States Environmental Protection Agency have designated an area immediately west of Oxboro Lake as a Superfund site due to the presence of industrial contaminants.
-Oxboro Lake is not included within the Superfund area.
-City staff has no concern that stormwater from the Project site will impact the Superfund area. - 103.
-Petitioner's arguments related to potential water pollution emphasizes the need to mitigate runoff and reduce pollutants for stormwater ultimately conveyed to Nine Mile Creek or the Minnesota River.
-The City's stormwater regulations are specifically designed for those purposes. - 104.
+Petitioners' arguments related to potential water pollution emphasizes the need to mitigate runoff and reduce pollutants for stormwater ultimately conveyed to Nine Mile Creek or the Minnesota River.
+The City's stormwater regulations are specifically designed for those purposes. - 103.
 Execution of a stormwater maintenance agreement is a recommended condition of approval.
 The City's required stormwater maintenance agreements typically require periodic inspections of stormwater facilities, pervious pavers, underground storage chambers, steep slopes, and catch basins and outlets.
-The stormwater maintenance agreement also requires removal of sediment and debris per the agreement's terms and gives the City authority to enter the subject property for inspections. - 105.
-Similar to its argument regarding vehicle traffic and pollution, Petitioners assume that construction of the 193 stall proof of parking area is included in the Project.
-A proof of parking agreement is a condition of approval but the additional parking supply is not required to be built unless parking supply is deemed inadequate, based on City staff observations.
-If the City requires the proof of parking area to be constructed, it will require City permitting, including compliance with the Surface Water Plan. - 106.
-Potential effects of the Project on ground and surface water are not reversible, but mitigated by City and watershed district regulations and ongoing conditions of compliance.
+The stormwater maintenance agreement also requires removal of sediment and debris per the agreement's terms and gives the City authority to enter the subject property for inspections. - 104.
+Potential effects of the Project on ground and surface water are not reversible but are mitigated by City and regulations and ongoing conditions of compliance.